 lindaluv, it depends on how deep your feelings were for him, and if you can be honest about your feelings now. if you sincerely feel that you only want to be friends just to be friends, and not to hang out with him in the hopes of reconciling, then that’s okay. but honestly, it does take time for those feelings to cool off.

-i got out of a 2+ year long relationship over the summer, and “reconciling and being friends” didn’t work for me. i had to completely cut him out of my life when i realized we couldn’t actually be platonic friends.posted about 4 years ago
+i got out of a 2+ year long relationship over the summer, and “reconciling and being friends” didn’t work for me. i had to completely cut him out of my life when i realized we couldn’t actually be platonic friends.posted over 7 years ago